AdewaleTalabi/musicapplication/README.md

 For this project, I used three Ubuntu virtual machines, each one to host the applications I would be using within my CI/CD pipeline.

+All the EC2 instances use Ubuntu 20.04 Image

 ![](/Assets/Images/Imagem3.jpg)